 Data visualization is an important technique that helps in understanding and analysis of complex data.
 It is an important area of data analysis, where the data collected is summarized and presented in visual form to aid in decision-making and in grasping the minute details and relationships of data sets.
-Advances in visualization technology have revolutionized fields such as architecture, medicine, etc. However, the ability to visualize complex geospatial systems, like regional infrastructure systems, introduces fundamentally new challenges to theory and application of visualization.
+Advances in visualization technology have revolutionized such fields as architecture, medicine, etc. However, the ability to visualize complex geospatial systems, like regional infrastructure systems, introduces fundamental new challenges to the theory and application of visualization.
 The key reason that these systems have not reached their full potential has been an inability to communicate either current system state or expected system state information to decision makers in a meaningful format.
-The system state description is derived from many data sources so to fuse this data and concisely define the state of the system is a difficult task.
+The system state description is derived from many data sources so to fuse this data and concisely define the state of the system is a daunting task.
+To go further to visualize this information so that a decision-maker can use it is even more difficult.
 Currently, only simplistic graphic maps are used for this purpose.
 Such maps fail to effectively capture temporal information or any level of spatial resolution.
 Such systems like road transportation are characterized by presence of rich information.
 That information has significant geospatial and temporal characteristics and consists of large quantities of data from a variety of data sources.
 Information should be stored efficiently and then integrated in a common framework.
 A mapping between the information elements and their spatial and temporal locations may be used to provide service information in a meaningful form.
 The provided service information is, in general, complex, multidimensional, physical or abstract information that is intrinsically difficult to represent and manipulate.